There are 13 national park service sites in Washington state. A few of these sites are shared with other states such as Alaska and Oregon.

 San Juan Island National Historical Park

 Since being named as a national historical park in 1966, the San Juan Island National Historical Park has been operated and managed by the US National Park Service.
 The site commemorates the camps of the British and US armies during the time of the Pig War.
-These camps were established during mid-19th century after a border dispute was triggered due to the killing of a pig.
+These camps were established during the mid-19th century after a border dispute was triggered due to the killing of a pig.
 For 12 years, these camps were occupied until the signing of the Treaty of Washington.
 Therefore, you can explore two parts of the park: the US camp and the British camp.

 Whitman Mission National Historic Site

 This national historic site is located in Walla Walla, Washington.
-The property commemorates the site of the former Whitman Mission that helped establish the Oregon trail.
+The property commemorates the site of the former Whitman Mission that helped establish the Oregon Trail.
 The Whitmans were slain by the Native Americans in the region.
 They were Methodist missionaries that traveled in a caravan.
 It was also a significant journey as Eliza Hart Spalding and Narcissa Whitman were the first women to travel across the continent.
 However, the Native American tribes were suspicious of the motives behind the mission, leading to their killing – all 11 of the missionaries.

 View all the National Park Service Sites in neighboring states: